Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 GROUP BY v.model order by 2 desc
 ```

 There's nothing significant here.
-Identify the assembly plants the cars with battery issues are coming from:
+Identify the assembly plants from which the cars with battery issues are coming:

 ```sql